It is nice to read about the progress of

 goddess Isis and a massive head of the god Serapis have been removed.
 Art

-treasures like jewelry, coins and ceramics have also be recovered and testify
+treasures like jewelry, coins, and ceramics have also been recovered and testify

 of the glorious past of Heracleion, named according to Diodorus after Heracles because he